NathanWalker/ShoutOutPlay/README.md

 tns install

+// run it
+tns emulate ios

+// All subsequest times, you should use this instead
-// run app (recommend using npm script since it handles things like above XCode 7.3 issue npm run start.ios
+// (handles the XCode 7.3 CocoaPods issue) npm run start.ios
 ```